ky1007/privy/docs/README.md

 ## Privy
-Privy: an app to for users to anonymously write and publish a private journal under a pseudonym.
-This app is inspired by Medium but encourages anonymity so writers can freely express themselves.
-[Link to Heroku][as]
+Privy: an app to for users to anonymously write and publish a private diary under a pseudonym.
+This app is inspired by Medium but encourages anonymity so writers feel free to express themselves more candidly.
+[Link to Heroku][https://privy-journal.herokuapp.com]

 ## Minimum Viable Product